 Amoeba Hollywood - April 25th @ 6:00pm

-Guaranteed Admission Tickets: Purchase your copy of Violet Street on CD or LP in-store only at Amoeba Hollywood on event day to receive guaranteed admission to the live show AND a limited-edition “LOCAL NATIVES – Live at Amoeba” poster created for the in-store.
-Quantities limited - 2 guaranteed admission tickets + albums + posters per person
+Guaranteed Admission Tickets: Purchase your copy of Violet Street on CD or LP in-store only at Amoeba Hollywood on event day to receive guaranteed admission for ONE to the live show AND a limited-edition “LOCAL NATIVES – Live at Amoeba” poster created for the in-store.

 Playing live at the Palladium on June 22nd.